bthode/plexor/README.md

-This is a Command Line Interface (CLI) application that allows you to create, manage, and monitor your YouTube subscriptions.
-The app is written in Python and uses the YouTube Data API to retrieve information about channels and videos.
+This application lets you download a subset of a YouTube channel's videos per a retention policy.
+The app is written in Python and uses the public YouTube RSS Feed to retrieve channels and videos information.

 ## Prerequisites